FrancisBanville/ms_maxent_networks/manuscript.md

 where $n_i$ and $n_j$ are the abundances (or biomass) of both species, and $N$ is the total abundance (or biomass) of all species in the network.
 We predicted neutral abundance matrices for all empirical networks in our abundance dataset ($n = 19$), and converted these weighted matrices to Boolean networks using an approach analogue to the one we used for our null models.

-# First approach: Measures of maximum entropy
+# Analytical models: Measures of maximum entropy

 ## Joint degree distribution